moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

     - project: acme-org/bar
 ```

-Below is an example of the body of the JWT token that contains the requested
+Below is an example of the JWT payload containing the requested permissions:
-permissions:

 ```json
 {